 Kristine Conner, contributing writer, has researched and written many of Breastcancer.org's educational content sections, in addition to updating existing content as needed.
 She has been a medical and health writer since 1998, bringing her talent to the National Cancer Institute as well as major cancer centers, hospitals and health systems, schools and universities, and other nonprofits.

-Jamie DePolo, senior editor, researches and writes our Research News articles and is voice of the Breastcancer.org Podcast.
-She has more than 20 years' experience crafting science stories for non-scientists.
+Jamie DePolo, senior editor, researches and writes our Research News articles and is the voice of the Breastcancer.org Podcast.
+She has more than 20 years of experience crafting science stories for non-scientists.
 "I’m very proud to be a part of Breastcancer.org," Jamie says.
 "It’s extremely gratifying to hear from women who tell me I’ve helped them understand something about this disease or their treatment."

 Caroline Durham, associate director of content, oversees all additions and updates to the website content, ensures the site is functioning properly, and helps implement digital initiatives.
 "It's so satisfying to know that the work we do is helping people through what could be one of the most difficult times of their lives.
 It's a big responsibility and a big honor."